-Delays were estimated graphically from dynamic data (step responses) for appropriate system input changes.
-The delay of the control action of the heat exchanger (cooler), τ{KC} , was obtained from the cooling curve (not displayed here due to the limit space).
-Results are dependent on the particular mass flow rate; hence, arithmetical mean was taken in the final (i.e. for $u_P = 5 \, \mathrm{V}$).
+Delays were estimated graphically from dynamic data (step responses) for appropriate system input changes; see Fig. 4 (B).
+The delay of the control action of the heat exchanger (cooler), $\tau{KC}$ , was obtained from the cooling curve (not displayed here).
+Results are dependent on the particular mass flow rate; as it can be seen from Table 7.